-The Jurassic Coast, England’s only natural UNESCO World Heritage Site, is a stunning 150 kilometre stretch of coastline in Dorset and East Devon Coast.
-It’s appeal is endless with windswept cliffs, sheltered bays and placid blue waters.
+The Jurassic Coast in Devon, England’s only natural UNESCO World Heritage Site, is a stunning 150 kilometer stretch of coastline in Dorset and East Devon Coast.
+It’s appeal is endless with windswept cliffs, sheltered bays, and placid blue waters.
 However, unbeknownst to many visitors is a site of outstanding international importance for Earth Science!

 “It is above all an elemental place, made of sea, shingle and sky, its dominant sound always that of waves on moving stone: from the great surf and pounding … of sou’westers, to the delicate laps and back-gurgling of the rare dead calm….”

-Things to do in Jurassic Coast: Old Harry’s Rock
+Old Harry’s Rock

 First up, the massive Old Harry Rocks standing guard on the coast of England near Dorset for millions of years.
 The white outcroppings marks the most Northern extent of the Jurassic Coast.